top of page

 Harmonography

-Participants explore the visual effect of two sounds played together using a string pendulum or a drawing machine called a harmonograph.
-But instead of sounds, pendulums swinging at different rates an make musical harmony visual via complex and beautiful patterns
+Participants explore the visual effect of two sustained sounds played together using a string pendulum or a drawing machine called a harmonograph.
+Instead of sound vibration, two pendulums swinging at different rates make musical harmony visual via complex and beautiful patterns

 Pendulum painting